Tongli Water Town is a Classic Chinese Village from the Song Dynasty

 If you want to stay in Suzhou – read below.

 Since Pingjiang Lu is a protected area, there is no hotel here.
-But, Mingtown Suzhou International Youth Hostel at the heart of this long street.
+But, Mingtown Suzhou International Youth Hostel is at the heart of this long street.
 Nearby (15 minutes walk), Suzhou Blue Gate Youth Hostel is another option.
 Well-rated PACE Hotel Suzhou Renmin is worth your money if you can afford to splurge more.
 You can book all these accommodations via HostelWorld, Booking, TripAdvisor, and Expedia.

 Some of the tourist attractions close to Pingjiang Lu are: Garden of the Master of the Nets, Twin Pagodas, Humble Administrator’s Garden and Suzhou Museum.